steroidberg/steroidberg/README.md

-Heya this is Tgent professional byond tard
+Hi

-im currently learning how to code in byond and have a test branch of /tg/ to use.
+im currently learning how to code in byond.